 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Horseshoe Metals Limited is an other industrial metals & mining business based in Australia.
-Horseshoe Metals shares (HOR) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Horseshoe Metals has a trailing 12-month revenue of around $4,405.
+Horseshoe Metals is an other industrial metals & mining business based in Australia.
+Horseshoe Metals shares (HOR) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Horseshoe Metals has a trailing 12-month revenue of around $93,305.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Horseshoe Metals

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, such as your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for Horseshoe Metals .
 Find the share by name or ticker symbol: HOR.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Horseshoe Metals reaches your desired price.
 Look into dollar-cost averaging to spread out your risk, which smooths out buying at consistent intervals and amounts.